-In this second part of our series, we give extensive examples of slip and fall accident cases and cover the following:
+In this second part of our series, we give extensive examples of slip and fall accident cases.

 Slip and Fall Cases in Illinois

 One of the most common torts or personal injury claims arises from a slip and fall accident.
 Whether an individual slipped and fell on liquid on the floor in a Jewel grocery store or trips on a crack on a sidewalk, slip and fall accidents are the reasons for personal injury cases that occur every day.

 Each case is different and the unique set of facts will often determine whether you can recover.
 It is important to understand how a slip and fall personal injury case works as well as the typical cases you may encounter.

 In Illinois, the Premises Liability Act establishes a duty upon property owners of reasonable care under the circumstances regarding the state of the premises or acts done or omitted.